Ta1sty/Bachelorarbeit/docs/index.md

 The best example to explain traversal shaders is for a forest of trees with leaves.
 Hereby the forest, trees and their leaves all have their own acceleration structure.
 - Forest AS: Spans over the entire scene and contains trees as instances with different transforms.
 In this example this could be called the Top-Level-AS (TLAS)
 - Tree AS: Contains the geometry for the branches and trunk.
-It also references the leaves as instanced primitves with different transforms
+It also references the leaves as instanced primitives with different transforms
 - Leave AS: Contains the geometry for the leaves

 The way traversal works with multi-level instancing is that we start at the root (forest) of the scene graph.
 We then traverse down the forest until we intersect a tree instance.
 We then transform the ray into the coordinate system of the tree.
 There, traversal is continued until either the tree or an instanced leaf is hit.
 In the latter case we continue by transforming the ray into the coordinate system of a leaf.
 This is where we either intersect a triangle or we return with a negative, in any case we continue through the tree to find closer intersections in the same manner.
 Once we are done with the tree, we finish with the forest and see if we can find a closer intersection.
 The result of the traversal is the closest primitive.